Brody-Lab/FHMDDM/README.md

   Updating git-repo `https://github.com/Brody-Lab/FHMDDM.git`
   Username for 'https://github.com':
 ```
-Provide your github credentials.
+This should take no more than 10 minutes.
 Having added a package, update your environment:
 ```
 (v1.6) pkg> up
 ```